From cockpit to caravan... and beyond

 When my visa expired, we had to go back to the USA.
 Those three years on the road flew by, but we never had so much fun before or since.

-So if you’ve ever found yourself facing what looks like the end of the road and the end of your dreams, or maybe you have no idea how you'll be able to go on, believe me when I tell you that you can do it, just like I did.
+If you’ve ever found yourself facing what looks like the end of the road and the end of your dreams, or maybe you have no idea how you'll be able to go on, believe me when I tell you that you can do it, just like I did.

-I didn't have a clue what I was doing when my dogs and I climbed into The Jeep of Death and started driving—I’d never towed anything in my life, and now I had a 17-foot caravan trailing close behind a dodgy Jeep that I could barely keep on the road—but I figured it out.
+I didn't have a clue what I was doing when my dogs and I climbed into The Jeep of Death and started driving—I’d never towed anything in my life, and now I had a 17-foot caravan trailing close behind a dodgy Jeep that could barely stay on the road—but I figured it out.
 Eventually.
 (And luckily, before the Jeep actually killed us, in spite of its best efforts.)

 One dream—being an instructor in England—was over, but another one was born: being a solo traveller in Great Britain and beyond.
 When that door closed as well, other doors opened.